World Film Festival of Bangkok: History

 After the workshop, the rating system was introduced to all films shown at the 3rd World Film Festival of Bangkok 2005.
-It also held a workshop on fund raising for new film projects with the support of the Festival of Three Continents from Nantes, France and Produire Au Sud.
+It also held a workshop on fundraising for new film projects with the support of the Festival of Three Continents from Nantes, France and Produire Au Sud.
 At the end of the workshop, the most interesting film projects in Southeast Asia were selected to receive funds and were invited to the final selection in France.
 This was the 2nd Produire au Sud Bangkok.

 The 2005 festival featured the "Tsunami Digital Short Films".
 Both Thai and international film-makers were given s budget from the Ministry of Cultural Office of Contemporary Art and Culture to make short films as a memorial tribute on the first anniversary of the tsunami disaster.
 Mr Kriengsak Silakong was an executive producer of the project.
 It included the works of a number of Thai directors, Apichatpong Weerasethakul, Thunska Pansittivorakul, Pramote Sangsorn, Lek Manont, Naowarat Saowanich, Pipope Panitchpakdi, Santi Taepanich, Pimpaka Towira, Somkid Thamniamdi, Sompot Chidgasornpongse and Suchada Sirithanawuddhi and Christelle Lheureux from France, Folke Ryden from Sweden and Margaret Bong Chew Jen from Malaysia.
 The short films were premiered at both this festival and many other international film festivals around the world.

 Highlights in 2005 included the special guest and Academy Award-winning Polish film director Roman Polanski, who attended the festival for the Lotus Award presentation.
 His film Oliver Twist was the opening film.
 Other highlights were the film screenings from the Czechoslovak New Wave and Turkish films.
 Focus and the Retrospective of the films of Ulrike Ottinger and Jean-Pierre Jeunet.
 War and Peace, a seven-hour epic film based on the eponymous book, was shown and attracted great interest.

 The Best Feature 2005 went to the Sri Lankan film The Forsaken Land by Vimukthi Jayasundara and led to a provocative and lively discussion as to the facts shown in the film.